modal-inria/MixtComp/MixtComp/docs/algoDesc.md

 - initData is called to initialize all latent variables uniformly (observed constraints are satisfied, for example {1, 3, 5} for categorical data).
 - checkNbIndPerClass checks that there is at least one observation in each class (useless ?).
 - initParam initialize the parameters for the next step
 - initParamSubPartition initialize the parameters by generating a subpopulation, and performing an mStep on it.
-The (approximate) default number of observation per class for the initialization are defined [here](MixtComp/src/lib/Strategy/mixt_StrategyParam.h).
+The (approximate) default number of observation per class is given by the user.
 A checkSampleCondition is performed.
 This step can fail, hence the test on the size of warnLog which might trigger "continue".
 - writeParameters outputs the parameters, which is useful for debug, or to check if the numer of observations per class is correct for initialization.
 - initializeLatent performs the initialization of all latent variables, using the parameters previously estimated.
     - computeObservedProba asks each variable to compute the observed distributions if needed.